 Omega Seamaster performance

 The Omega Seamaster watch collection is undoubtedly one of the most famous collections ever created by the Swiss luxury watch brand.
-While there is absolutely no question that an Omega Seamaster is a sought-after collector's item, in this article we will specifically look at Omega watches as an investment or a valuable asset.
-The focus is on the value development of the popular watch models.
+While there's absolutely no question that an Omega Seamaster is a coveted collector's item, this article will focus specifically on Omega watches as an investment.
+The focus will be on the value development of these popular models.

 Important information about the Omega Seamaster

-The history of the Omega Seamaster models goes back many decades.
+The history of Omega Seamaster models goes back many decades.
 The first such watch was released in 1948, but it had little in common with what we know today as Seamaster watches.
-It was a dress watch with a leather strap, which was best known for being waterproof to depths of 60 m.
+It was a dress watch with a leather strap, best known for its water resistance to depths of 60 meters.

-A few years later, in 1957 to be precise, the Seamaster 300 came onto the market.
-The tool watch with a diving bezel is water resistant to 300 m and is therefore a practical accessory for professional divers.
-This model was topped by the Seamaster Ploprof, which was introduced in 1970 and is water resistant to depths of 600 m.
+A few years later, in 1957 to be precise, the Seamaster 300 was launched.
+This tool watch with a diving bezel is water-resistant to 300 m, making it a practical accessory for professional divers.
+This model was topped by the Seamaster Ploprof, introduced in 1970 and water-resistant to depths of 600 m.

-When we talk about an Omega Seamaster watch today, we usually mean a model from the collections that were released from 1993 onwards.
-That year, the Seamaster Diver Professional with skeleton hands, which had already adorned James Bond's wrist, conquered the market.
-The trademark of this special watch is the wave-decorated dial, which is framed by a case with a tachymeter.
+When people talk about an Omega Seamaster watch today, they usually mean a model from the collections released from 1993 onwards.
+That year, the Seamaster Diver Professional conquered the market with skeleton hands, which had already adorned James Bond's wrist.
+The hallmark of this special watch is its wave-decorated dial, framed by a case with a tachymeter.

-As watch enthusiasts know, apart from the classic Seamaster, there are other Omega watches from the famous collection that are still highly sought after today.
-The Planet Ocean and Aqua Terra models are particularly worth mentioning here.
+As watch enthusiasts know, apart from the classic Seamaster, there are other Omega watches from the famous collection that remain highly sought-after to this day.
+Most notably, the Planet Ocean and Aqua Terra models.

 Omega Seamaster price development